December 31, 2012

 Until this year

 I would like to state for the record, that I had absolutely nothing to do with the plot to kindap Justin Bieber.
-If I HAD had something to do with it, then this morning, instead of hearing about a really poorly planned and easily thwarted kidnapping plot, you would have awakened to the sound of millions of little girls doing that loud, dramatic, wailing, hyperventilating cry, cuz if I was heading that operation, The Biebs would be gone, baby, gone.
-But let’s face it, his whereabouts would only be a mystery until maybe lunchtime, cuz I would totally be bragging about it and posting photos of him with my Zombie Babies and maybe a few of him vacuuming or washing dishes.
-I am nothing if not (a) A kidnapping expert, and (b) Really bad at keeping secrets, and (c) In need of some free housekeeping services.
+If I HAD had something to do with it, then this morning instead of hearing about a really poorly planned and easily thwarted kidnapping plot, you would have awakened to the sound of millions of little girls doing that loud, dramatic, wailing, hyperventilating cry, cuz if I was heading that operation, The Biebs would be gone, baby, gone.
+But let’s face it, his whereabouts would only be a mystery until maybe lunchtime cuz I would totally be bragging about it and posting photos of him with my Zombie Babies and maybe a few of him vacuuming or washing dishes.
+I am nothing if not (a) A kidnapping expert, (b) Really bad at keeping secrets, and (c) In need of some free housekeeping services.

 So one of my friends told me that she was having a birthday lunch for me.
 I was meeting them at a restaurant, and this is what I looked like when I walked in: